GlueOps/metacontroller-operator-web-acl/testing/README.md

-A quick check of what's been deployed would be to try and import it back to terraform.
-You can expect a differences on the tags but for the most part everything else should be the same
+If you want to validate a working configuration you have in terraform the easiest way would be to import it back in using terraform import.
+See the main.tf and be sure to use the proper WAF aws creds and point to us-east-1 when using it.